AndresGarciaEscalante/Object_Detection/README.md

 * 15% of the dataset belongs to the validation set.
 * 10% of the dataset belongs to the test set.

 This division of the dataset is considered as in the lessons of the nano degree.
+Before splitting the dataset, a **random shuffle** technique was considered as it is one of the straight foward techniques that increase the probability to contain all the types of classes, weather conditions, and environments in each partition of the dataset.
+By doing this, we can have a more generalized model.

 ### Training
 #### Reference experiment